syKevinPeng/game_sale_analysis/README.md

-#### Process the merged dataset
+**Process the merged dataset**
 First we drop rows with missing values in the columns "Developer" and "Genre", and reset the index.
 We create a new column "Sales_Ranking" referring to a new category, when a game has over 10 million sales, its Sales_Ranking is 4, a game with 5-10 million sales has a Sales_Ranking of 3, a game with 1-5 million sales has a Sales_Ranking of 2, a game with sales lower than 1 million will have Sales_Ranking of 1.

 For data analysis, we need to convert categorical variable to numerical variable.
-We choose to use label encoding on the three categories, "Genre", "ESRB_Rating" and "Developer".
+We choose to use label encoding on the three categories, "Genre", "ESRB_Rating" and "Developer" because it is easier to process numerical values in data analysis than processing string values.
 Since the total number of developers is large and we will use "Genre" in data visualization, we will process "Developer" and "Genre" later.
 To create the dataframe for data analysis, we need to drop columns that we will not use, which are 'Name', 'PAL_Sales', 'JP_Sales', 'Other_Sales', 'Critic_Score'.
   Also, we will normalize the numerical values in the columns "Global_Sales" and "NA_Sales" by using the sklearn.preprocessing module.

 ```python